- January 3, 2017

 We preach it all the time; it’s even in our Fee Agreements: Postings on Facebook, Linkedin, Instagram and other social media sites can be absolutely deadly.
 For example, a person who maintains her or she can’t work, in the context of a Child Support case, will make posts saying how much money they are making under the table.

-In Custody, people bash and disparage their spouse or the other parent and then in Court complain about what that spouse says about them.
+In child custody, people bash and disparage their spouse or the other parent and then in Court complain about what that spouse says about them.
 With a properly laid foundation in Court, these posts are admissible into evidence.

 Now, in a Pennsylvania court case captioned Nicolaou v.
 Martin, the Pennsylvania Superior Court held that statements made by a party, on Facebook, in a personal injury case, proved that the Plaintiff knew about the origin of her medical condition.
 Thereby, the Court concluded that Plaintiff had filed her lawsuit too late.
 For that reason, and based solely on the Facebook postings by the Plaintiff, her lawsuit was dismissed.